Through Ayrshire ...

 arrive at such places always when the tides were out.

-teenaged Margaret Wilson refused to renounce their faith and were tied to
+McLachlan and teenaged Margaret Wilson refused to renounce their faith and

-stakes in Wigtown Bay.
-They were taunted and left to drown in the incoming
+were tied to stakes in Wigtown Bay to drown in the incoming tide.

-way to our next bed and breakfast, we saw a sign for a castle which was
+way to our next bed and breakfast, we saw a sign for a castle that was

 not on our list.
-We stopped to inquire and discovered that it sits on
+We stopped to inquire and learned that it sits on

-an island in the River Dee with a ferry crossing for a tour of the castle.
+an island in the River Dee with a ferry crossing for tours.

 Alas! we had arrived just as the ferry was retiring for the day.